Frank Dukes: 2010s: Sample innovator and acclaim

 At the end of the 2000s, Feeney connected with Wu-Tang member Ghostface Killah, producing three tracks for his 2010 album Apollo Kids.
 The two met after Feeney won the Red Bull Big Tune championship in 2009; Feeney had also given Ghost a beat tape the previous year.
 Feeney performed as his and Cappadonna's tour DJ; active as a DJ in Toronto, Feeney also played sets during their tour as well as at the 2010 CMJ Music Marathon in New York City.

 This relationship led to a series of Wu-Tang-related collaborations over the following five years, including producing more than half the tracks for the RZA-produced The Man with the Iron Fists album in 2012.
 He also worked on his own unreleased album, collaborating with Danny Brown and Willie the Kid, among others.
-During the same period, Feeney met the Canadian hip hop/jazz group BADBADNOTGOOD at their first live show in 2011.
+During the same period, Feeney met the Canadian hip-hop and jazz group BadBadNotGood at their first live show in 2011.
 Feeney and the group became close collaborators, even sharing a studio for many years; the band members play on many of the samples Feeney produced during the decade and, in turn, Feeney produced their first original album III, released in 2014.
 Feeney' work with Ghostface and BBNG culminated in their shared 2015 record, Sour Soul.